 Here are some prompts that could use for any of these activities:

 What are you Thankful For Today?

 What are you proud of?

 Books On Growth Mindset, Perseverance, and Intrinsic Motivation

-If you have followed my blog for a while, you know I love using books to teach children about emotions, behaviors, and other life lessons.
+I love using books to teach children about emotions, behaviors, and other life lessons.
 Here are some of our favorite books about having intrinsic motivation, perseverance, and a growth mindset.

-For some more book recommendations check out this post: Books that Help Kids to Be Brave, Bounce Back, and Build Resilience
+For some more book recommendations, check out this post: Books that Help Kids to Be Brave, Bounce Back, and Build Resilience.

 Big Life Journal: Growth Mindset for Kids 7 to 10I’m Fun, Too!I Can’t Do That, YET: Growth MindsetThe Girl Who Never Made MistakesThe Most Magnificent ThingThe Girl Who Thought in Pictures: The Story of Dr. Temple GrandinThe Book of MistakesAfter the Fall (How Humpty Dumpty Got Back Up Again)Mistakes that Worked: 40 Familiar Inventions & How They Came to BeThe Thing Lou Couldn’t DoBeautiful Oops!Peter Reynolds Creatrilogy Box Set (Dot, Ish, Sky Color)Whistle for WillieUnstoppable Me!: 10 Ways to Soar Through LifeRosie Revere’s Big Project Book for Bold Engineers